 If you and your partner have been struggling in the bedroom department, did you know that your stress levels could be to blame?
 Not only can a dip in your mood significantly impact your desire to get intimate with your other half, but it can hinder your ability to perform between the sheets too.
 For example, erectile dysfunction (ED) is a problem a lot of men experience and there are a variety of reasons why it can happen, both physical and psychological.
 It could be the sign of an underlying health condition – but it can also be triggered by excessive stress, anxiety and depression.

 The good news is, there are a number of targeted medicines available that have been designed to treat ED, such as sildenafil.
 Also known under the brand name Viagra, this treatment works to promote increased blood flow to the penis and improve your erection.
 You can get a prescription for this treatment from your doctor, or you can access it on the internet.
 For instance, you can buy sildenafil from Online Doctor LloydsPharmacy and other trusted online pharmacies.
+Indeed penis size is not everything, but erection is essential to have fun.

 You’re having trouble sleeping